Last updated on October 17, 2022 by Wandering our World

 Be sure to visit early in the day because there can be long queues, especially at the weekend.
-They can quickly run out of their heavenly banana bread – which has a delectable blueberry compote, vanilla mascarpone, and pistachios – pretty quickly too;.
+They can quickly run out of their heavenly banana bread – which has a delectable blueberry compote, vanilla mascarpone, and pistachios – pretty quickly too.
 At least you always know a place is worth visiting when items sell out fast.
 Another sweet breakfast item well worth trying is the Blueberry Buttermilk Pancakes which consists of vanilla mascarpone, summer berry compote, maple syrup and omega seeds.

 And if you are not a sweet breakfast type of person, we recommend trying their smashed avocado.
 It’s basically, you guessed it, a smashed avocado on freshly baked sourdough bread sprinkled with Himalayan chili salt – and you can add a poached egg for a little extra.

 As an added bonus, Brickwood has one of the most vegan friendly menus in Balham too.
-Most food items are acually vegetarian or vegan, but can be made carnivorous with add-ons.
+Most food items are actually vegetarian or vegan, but can be made carnivorous with add-ons.

 This laid-back café with its modern interior and sage green palate is open from 7:30 am Monday-Friday, and 8 am at the weekends.